Contributors Dropdown icon

 Data visualization is a good skill to have as a marketer

-Being a visualization wizard can serve you for your entire career.
+Being a data visualization wizard can serve you for your entire career – and you don't need to be a data scientist to benefit.
 If you’re just starting out as an analyst, good graphs (and knowing which graphs to use) can help you begin to wrap your head around what is or isn’t performing.

 As you grow in your career, having good visualization skills can help you prove to leadership that your strategies and efforts are having an effect on the business.
-Our advice for marketers is to learn at least one data visualization tool, for instance Tableau or Looker Studio.
+Our advice for marketers is to learn at least one data visualization tool, for instance Tableau, Looker Studio or maybe Funnel's own Dashboards.

 Even in leadership, good visualization skills can help you with presenting data in a meaningful way.
 You can use visualizations for marketing data, but also for other types of data.
 For instance finance or HR related.